dricottone/blog/content/posts/progress_and_the_lack_thereof.md

 Another familiar story: The biggest difference between my old and new projects is type hints.

-I used to typeguard all passed-in arguments as a debugging tool.
+I used to type guard all passed-in arguments as a debugging tool.
 (If `int(myint)` fails then clearly `myint` isn't what I want it to be).
 This made re-using code a *pain in the ass* at the best of times.